Modern ghost movies that will haunt you forever

 Ti West’s lo-fi horror about two bored employees hunting for ghosts in an old hotel is a slow-burn with a great payoff.
 Full of great self-awareness, dark comedy, and some playful reworkings of familiar tropes, The Innkeepers is ultimately about the power of fear & suggestion and the manifestation of anxiety.

 This New Zealand horror comedy from Gerard Johnstone centers around a petty criminal (Morgana O’Reilly) sentenced to house arrest with her estranged mother.
 As if awkward conversations about life goals aren’t bad enough, she has to also contend with the evil spirits that are haunting her mom’s home.
 Ghost or human, the movie is a rollicking exploration of being trapped in a place you’re most certainly not welcome.

 Olivier Assayas’s intoxicating drama about a young American in Paris (Kristen Stewart) hoping to make contact with her dead brother while dealing with a (potentially otherworldly) stalker is a haunting masterpiece.
 Subtle, spooky, and emotional, Personal Shopper delves into horror without sacrificing the drama.

 Paranormal Activity 3 (2011)

 The Paranormal Activity franchise has become something of a joke, but that isn’t to say it didn’t have its moments.
 Though the first is rightly revered as being a low-budget horror gem, the scariest (and most inventive) is Paranormal Activity 3.

-Acting as a prequel for the two movies preceding it, the third instalment is set in the 80s, features some horrific moments involving two little girls, and uses a rotating VHS camera for some of the tensest movie frights in recent mainstream cinema.
+Acting as a prequel for the two movies preceding it, the third installment is set in the 80s, features some horrific moments involving two little girls, and the film uses a rotating VHS camera for some of the tensest movie frights in recent mainstream cinema.